TT-Lang Specification

 A block represents memory acquired from a dataflow buffer.
 Block size is determined by the shape of a dataflow buffer and its memory is allocated when a dataflow buffer is created.
 Inside of a compute kernel a block can participate in a block expression with built-in Python operators and TT-Lang math functions as an operand.
 A block can also be a storage for the result of block expression by using store function.
 Inside of data movement kernels a block can participate in ttl.copy as a source or a destination.

-Element-wise with broadcast example
+Tiled element-wise with broadcast and reduce example

 # ---------------------